seamapi/nextjs-server-modules/README.md

 You'll also have problems running a `next` server within a Vercel endpoint, because some vercel optimizations get rid of some webpack/next modules as an optimization.

+### Why is my module bigger?

+We base64 code static files.